© 2007-2014 Denis Sureau

 Note the login and the password which you chose, then erase the install.php file for security issue

-Thanks to the many automatisms integrated in the Ara editor by means
+Thanks to the many automatisms integrated in the Ara editor by

-name, then enter the URL of a page and click on the button Add,
+its name, then enter the URL of a page and click on the button Add,

 finally click on Create an RSS feed.
 And it is all.